 ROSATOM is the number one nuclear power and research center builder in the world.
 It built and operates more than 34 nuclear power plants in 12 countries.
 With more than 50 years in operation, it has built 20% of all nuclear research reactors in the world, and a total of more than 120 nuclear reactors of all kinds located around the world.

-Vietnam is Going Nuclear
+Vietnam Nuclear Power Plant

 Vietnam is bullish on its peaceful nuclear development program.
 In 2014, a local company, the Doosan Heavy Industries Vietnam Ltd. became the first ASME certified manufacturer of nuclear components in Southeast Asia.
-The certification came only 7 years after it started operations.
+The certification came only seven years after it started operations.

 This is a bold advance in technology for a tiny war-torn country.
-It is noteworthy that Vietnam has managed to develop a growing economy in just a few short years that can now enjoy high-tech research and medical projects.
+It is therefore noteworthy that Vietnam has managed to develop a growing economy in just a few short years that can now enjoy high-tech research and medical projects.